thirstler/slor/README.md

 process count of 10 is per-driver, so this will launch a total of 30 threads of IO total.

-If you're trying to generate serious load you'll want to increase that per- driver process count.
+If you're trying to generate serious load you'll want to increase the per- driver process count.
 Use "--processes-per-driver"

     ./slor controller --access-key user \